 In a perfect world if everyone in the organization had access to all the data, the analytical skills to analyze what the initial blush of data says, the time to deep dive to find the causal factors related to good or bad performance, and take action on the insights, nirvana would exist.

 It does not because of this challenge… there is a massive asymmetry between people how have access to data (you?), data analysis skills (you? someone else?), and the decision makers who have the power to take action…

 This becomes even more pronounced as you go up the chain of command.

-As you might have guessed, you are at the very right of the above visual, with most access to data, the ability to analyze it (inshallah!) and the organizational relationships to marry with the analytical ability to find causal factors.
+As you might have guessed, you are at the very left of the above visual, with most access to data, the ability to analyze it (inshallah!) and the organizational relationships to marry with the analytical ability to find causal factors.
 Your CXOs are at the far right, very little of the three things you have (because they have other responsibilities, and also because they are paying you!).

 Everyone else falls somewhere in between.

 Your immediate cluster direct or indirect leaders have some ability to look over the data, little ability to do analysis, but a ton of ability to understand causal factors.
 If only they got something that was not a data puke and had enough starting points (sounds like a dashboard, but wait!).
 These are your Directors, your owners of the Paid Search strategy, and other functional leaders.

 The VPs of Marketing, Advertising, Product, Public Relations, Human Resources etc., have none of one or two, they have some of three (causal factors, after all they set direction and make decisions).
 The CXOs have very little of all three factors.
 But they have the power to make decisions and get people to take action.